manishakartha/HotelApp/README.md

 npm install

 ## 3. Start the json server using command
-Run the below command to start the JSON server: npx json-server --watch hotels.json --port 5000
+Run the command to start the JSON server: npx json-server --watch hotels.json --port 5000
 The JSON server will be available at:
 API Endpoint: http://localhost:5000/hotels